edsl/endefensadelsl.org/_revision/2011-12-20-telekommunist_manifesto.markdown

 Una licencia copyfarleft no debe restringir el uso comercial, antes bien el uso que no está basado en el común.

-Specifically, copyfarleft must have one set of rules for those who are working within the context of workers’ communal ownership, and another for those who employ private property and wage labor in production.
-A copyfarleft license should make it possible for producers to share freely and to also retain the value of their labor product.
-In other words, it must be possible for workers to earn remuneration by applying their own labor to mutual property, but impossible for owners of private property to make profit using wage labor.

 Específicamente, el copyfarleft debe poseer un grupo de reglas para aquellos que están trabajando en el contexto de la propiedad comunal de los trabajadores, y otro para aquellos que emplean la propiedad privada y el